Prepare to Register an SMS Brand and Campaign

 Website web address if one will be used by users to opt-in for SMS messages.

-WARNING: Make sure that the website offers a way for users to opt-in to receive SMS messages.
+WARNING: A website is required.
+Make sure that the website offers a way for users to opt-in to receive SMS messages.
+This website must also have a Privacy Policy webpage for your customers to reference.

 If your website does not have this feature and its address is provided, your SMS campaign may fail verification.